 Prerequisite courses can be taken at UC Berkeley or at another university or at a community college.
 For courses taken at another institution, the course title must indicate Introductory, Beginning, Elementary etc., and a transcript (unofficial is acceptable) must be presented at the time of declaring for grade verification.
 High school AP scores that are high enough to provide university units can be accepted in place of a prerequisite class.

 For transfer students, eligibility to declare a major begins and ends in the first semester at UC Berkeley, and all transfer students must declare in their first semester For this reason transfer students wishing to declare the Social Welfare major should complete all prerequisites by the time they arrive at Berkeley in order to be eligible to declare the major in the first fall term on campus.

-How to Declare the Major
+How to Declare the Major (Non-Transfer Students)

-Students are eligible to submit the Petition to Declare e-Form once they have satisfied all of the prerequisite entry requirements and received a letter grade for each course.
+Students are eligible to submit the Petition to Declare e-Form after they have satisfied all of the prerequisite entry requirements and received a letter grade for each course.
 Petitions must include unofficial transcripts and a 4-year program plan indicating how the applicant intends to complete the major requirements by their expected graduation date.
 For assistance with program planning, please make plans to meet with a major advisor or attend an information session.
-Incomplete applications will not be considered.
+Late or Incomplete applications will not be considered.